jacquelinekclee/naivebayes_nba_players/README.md

 Please refer to the [Jupyter Notebook viewer](https://nbviewer.jupyter.org/github/jacquelinekclee/naivebayes_nba_players/blob/main/naive_bayes_nba_players.ipynb) to view all the code used to make this project.

-The [source files](#source-files) contain all the functions used to calculate the probabilities and clean/manipulate the data and DataFrames.
+The [source file](#source-file) contains all the functions used to clean/manipulate the data and DataFrames.

 [(Back to top)](#table-of-contents)